BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 - $C$ are the symbolic constants that correspond to target wires that should not be indexed

 The indexing relation can be interpreted as follows:
-- For each $X, C$, we cover the cases where $exists T R[X, C, T]$.
+- For each $X, C$, we cover the cases $T, C$ where $exists T R[X, C, T]$.
-- Since the indexing relation can be a many to many relation, we can have multiple $T, C$ cases covered by a single $X, C$ case indexing.
+- Since the indexing relation can be a many to many relation, we can have multiple $T, C$ cases covered by a single $X, C$ case indexing and vice versa.

+Note that the indexing relation $R'[(X, C'), emptyset, (C, T)] = R[X, C, T] and and.big (C = C')$ that doesn't use symbolic constants is equivalent to $R[X, C, T]$ from the perspective of doing symbolic simulation and its associated operations (see below).
+The use of symbolic constants does not improve the expressive power of our indexing relations, but rather helps to simplify them in order to make them more efficient to use.

 === Preimage Operations
 We define some operations involving the indexing relation here: